 Towing a Balanced Caravan

-Caravan load levellers or weight distribution hitches were initially believed to be the best device on the market to balance caravan connections.
-Further, installing load levellers on the caravan drawbar was previously recommended by caravan outlets only because they were the best solution available at the time.
+Load levellers or weight distribution hitches were initially believed to be the best device on the market to balance caravan connections.
+Installing load levellers on the drawbar was previously recommended by caravan outlets, because they were the best solution available at the time.

 As a result, the maximum towing capacity a vehicle can legally tow has been exceeded, with excess downforce or weight on the vehicles tow bar.

-An unbalanced caravan without the right correction equipment can lead to disastrous consequences like the caravan rollover reported on 7 News .
+An unbalanced caravan without the right correction equipment can lead to disastrous consequences.
+Take for example the caravan rollover reported on 7 News .
 For more on this story, click this link.

 How do I balance my caravan loading weights?

 Balancing a caravan is not as hard as you would imagine.